Enhancing Word-Level Semantic Representation via Dependency Structure for Expressive Text-to-Speech Synthesis: Experiments

 We employ mean opinion score (MOS) evaluations of speech expressiveness and naturalness by subjective listening tests.
-20 sentences are selected randomly from the test set and Internet.
-20 listeners without hearing impairs participated in the test.
+20 sentences are selected randomly from the test set and Internet, which are varied in length and content.
+20 listeners without hearing impairs participated in the test, and rated from 1 to 5.

-As shown in Table \ref{tab:mos}, the proposed BERT-Dep(RGGN) receives the highest MOS of about 3.91, exceeding Vanilla by 0.69, BERT by 0.44 and BERT-Dep(BLSTM) by 0.39, respectively.
-It demonstrates that our proposed method significantly improve the naturalness and expressiveness of generated speeches both for Mandarin and English datasets.
-Compared with Vanilla, three systems used BERT perform better, indicating that introducing semantic information is effective.
-BERT-Dep(RGGN) achieves great improvement in MOS while BERT-Dep(BLSTM) shows few gains over BERT, which demonstrates the effectiveness of introducing RGGN to utilize dependency structure, while simply using dependency information as additional feature may not work.
+As shown in Table \ref{tab:mos}, the proposed BERT-Dep(RGGN) receives the highest MOS of about 3.91, exceeding Vanilla by 0.69, BERT by 0.44, and BERT-Dep(BLSTM) by 0.39, respectively.
+It demonstrates that our proposed method significantly improves the naturalness and expressiveness of generated speeches both for Mandarin and English datasets.
+Compared with Vanilla, three systems that used BERT perform better, indicating that introducing semantic information is effective.
+BERT-Dep(RGGN) achieves great improvement in MOS while BERT-Dep(BLSTM) shows few gains over BERT, which demonstrates the effectiveness of introducing RGGN to utilize dependency structure, while simply using dependency information as an additional feature may not work.